SAP-archive/blockchain-services/client/README.md

 ## Overview

 This project is written in Vue.js and used as a very simple UI for the CLA-Assistant Signature Storage.
 It connects to the hosted decentralized application and uses REST communication.
-For more information vist:

 ### Project setup

 ```
 npm install
 ```
+Create a .env-File with the following variables:
+* `VUE_APP_BASE_URL` -> set your backend URL (e.g http://localhost:3000)

 #### Compiles and hot-reloads for development